aerogear/modern-appdev-workshop/README.md

 7. Copy the `mobile-services.json` into `client/src/mobile-services.json` in your local project.
 8. Restart your client application locally with `npm run start`

 This time when the application starts, you should be presented with a keycloak login screen.
 At this point, we need a username/password combination to log in.
-Let's quickly create one in the MDC.
+Let's quickly create one in the Keycloak Console.

 1. Go to the `Configuration` tab in the MDC.
 2. Under the Bound Services section, expand the panel for the Identity Management Service.
 In there you will find the `Keycloak Realm Url`.